Vacuum-Compatible Terminated Fiber Adapters

 Vacuum Compatibility Information

 Our vacuum-compatible optomechanics are ultrasonically cleaned and prepared for vacuum applications before packaging.
 They are compatible directly out of the packaging with vacuum environments down to 10-10 Torr.
-With additional cleaning and processing, they can be used at even lower pressures, only limited by the outgassing rate of the stainless steel (see the table above).
+With additional cleaning and processing, they can be used at even lower pressures, only limited by the outgassing rate of the stainless steel.
 The material properties of the stainless steel and the cleaning methods completed by the end user should be used to determine the appropriateness of these products and materials in a specific vacuum system.

 Click to Enlarge